Installation on macOS Platforms

 JAVA_HOMEenvironment variable to resolve to the GraalVM Enterprise installation directory:

 - Point the

-To check whether the installation was successful, enter the
+- To check whether the installation was successful, run the

-Optionally, you can specify GraalVM Enterprise as the JRE or JDK installation in your Java IDE.
+Optionally, you can specify GraalVM Enterprise as the default JRE or JDK installation in your Java IDE.

 /usr/libexec/java_home -v1.8 returns

 /usr/libexec/java_home -v1.8 -V to see the complete list of 1.8 JVMs available to the